Sectorr/Docs/views.md

       </body>
     </html>

-Of course you can also use <a href="http://www.sectorr.co/docs/blade">Blade</a> to echo your variables:
+You can also use <a href="http://www.sectorr.co/docs/blade">Blade</a> to echo your variables:

     <html>
       <body>